TNRIS/tnris.org/content/markdown/texas-imagery-service.md

 							</div>
 							<div id="collapseM1" class="collapse fade" aria-labelledby="headingM1" data-parent="#accordionExample">
 								<div class="card-body">
-									The official accuracy of the 6-inch imagery from Hexagon is +/- 50 cm.
+									The official accuracy of the 6 in (15 cm) imagery from Hexagon is +/- 20 in (50 cm).
 This is very conservative as Hexagon customers have found accuracy to be much higher in most areas.
 								</div>
 							</div>
 						</div>